Hans Poulsen - The Aussie Troubadour

 “At the time Hans was well on his way to becoming one of the finest pop writers in the world, with a list of great, still to this day unheard songs.”

-The singer was Johnny Farnham and soon after he was signed to EMI and recorded, Sadie (The Cleaning Lady).
+The singer was Johnny Farnham and later Hans gave a demo of John’s to EMI producer David McKay and said, “Take a listen to this guy, you should get him in for something.”
+As a result, Farnham was signed to EMI and recorded, Sadie (The Cleaning Lady).
 The song was a massive No.1 hit and launched the young singer's career.
 Over the next few years Farnham would record a number of Hans’ songs, including Pay The Waiter (on ‘Sadie’ LP 1968), Jamie and Rose Coloured Glasses (on ‘Everybody Oughta Sing A Song’ LP 1971) and Stick Of Incense (on ‘Johnny’ LP 1972).
 Jamie was also released as a single reaching No.8 and the lively Rose Coloured Glasses got to No.19.

 Hans started to build up a good reputation as the writer of hit tunes and a number of acts recorded his songs.
 Russell Morris recorded It’s Only A Matter Of Time (the B-side of his No.1 single The Real Thing, 1969), NZ band Larry’s Rebels charted in New Zealand with Everybody’s Girl (1968), the Strangers reached No.36 with Lady Scorpio (1969) and Zoot made it to No.33 with Monty & Me (1969).